 This solution addresses KI#4 and the following principles are used:

 - UE is assumed to have only single radio capability.

+- The home network UDM is assumed to have UE’s subscribe localized services and corresponding hosting network information e.g. location information represented by Tracking Area Code or Cell Id.

+- The home network UDM invokes Namf_EventExposure_Notify to receive UE location information event notification in order to determine the availability of hosting network.
+When the hosting network is available, the UDM can trigger SoR procedure to update information on available hosting network(s).

+- The home network UDM may send location information to the AMF, enabling the AMF to assign the Registration Area according to the received location information.

-- When the UE is camping in the home network, the home network AMF determines the location of the UE, for instance, based on AMF determining change of Tracking Area (TA), e.g. Tracking Area Code (TAC) or gNB id, in Registration Request (Mobility Registration Update) received from UE as specified in clause 4.2.2.2 of TS 23.502 [4].
+- When the UE is camping in the home network, the home network AMF determines the location of the UE, for instance, based on AMF determining change of Tracking Area (TA), e.g. Tracking Area Code (TAC) or cell id, in Registration Request (Mobility Registration Update) received from UE as specified in clause 4.2.2.2 of TS 23.502 [4].

 - The AMF is aware of availability of hosting network(s) that corresponds to (allowed) areas (such as tracking area) which represent the current UE location as indicated in the Mobility Registration Update sent by the UE.
 The AMF may assign Registration Area to the UE in such a way that the UE performs Mobility Registration Update when UE moves to into the Tracking Area (TA) where the hosting network is present.
-The AMF may be aware of the availability and other information of the hosting network(s) in the registration area by local configuration or by service agreement with hosting network.
+The AMF may be aware of the availability and other information of the hosting network(s) in the registration area by local configuration or based on the location information received from UDM, or by service agreement with hosting network.

 - Based on availability of the hosting network(s) in the location of the UE and considering other information such as subscription information, UE capability, roaming and local configuration/policies or other operator specific criteria, AMF may decide to assist UE in discovering hosting network(s).